destino92/freelance/README.md

 # Freelance Marketplace

 This app allow users to create account and add digital freelance services.
-It is a two way market place and users can create gigs and purchase gigs.
+It is a two way market place and users can create and purchase gigs, send instant message, comment, write reviews and also make payments.
 Stripe Api is integrated for payments.

 ## Click [here](https://freelance-ruky-a.herokuapp.com/) for the live app.